emillo/rosichino.com/README.md

-# Orchestra Rosichino web site
+# Orchestra Rosichino's web site
 this repo contains the web site of the italian band "Orchestra Rosichino"

 The web site is built with [Pelican](https://docs.getpelican.com/en/latest/), a static site generator written in python.